 "It is important for patients to learn how to manage diabetes well to prevent or delay the complications," Justice said.
 "Communicating the information and supporting skills needed to promote effective coping and management required for day-to-day living with diabetes requires a personalized and comprehensive approach."

-According to the ADA, benefits of DSMES include improved clinical outcomes and quality of life, while reducing hospital admissions, re-admissions and estimated lifetime health care costs.
-Learn more at the American Diabetes Association.
+According to the ADA, benefits of DSMES include improved clinical outcomes and quality of life, while reducing hospital admissions, re-admissions and estimated lifetime healthcare costs.

 For more information or to make an appointment, call (251) 470-5890.